 PM2.5s are linked to heart disease, stroke and lung cancer, and are worse in cities such as Accra due to poor air quality controls.

-155 μg/m3 is more than 6 times above the maximum limits recommended by the World Health Organization (25μg/m3 24-hour mean).
+The 155 μg/m3 my handheld monitor registered during the inauguration is more than 6 times above the maximum limits recommended by the World Health Organization (25μg/m3 24-hour mean).